Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions: Classifying the Lorentzian configurations

+This causal ordering belongs to causal type 1 in table \ref{table:causalclassification}.
+By comparing it with the template causal ordering (\ref{template:type1}), we see that it corresponds to the sequence ``(1234)".
+Then we look up the convergence properties of ``(1234)" in table \ref{table:type1convergence}.
+We see that for this causal ordering, the s-channel and t-channel OPEs are convergent, while the u-channel OPE is not convergent.

+\textbf{Example (b).} The second example is the following causal ordering (the second one in the fourth row of (\ref{causal:time-ordered})):

-which is of causal type 8 in table \ref{table:causalclassification}.
-A quick way to know the OPE convergence property is to look up the table of OPE convergence in appendix \ref{appendix:type8}.
-The causal ordering (\ref{causal:ex1}) corresponds to the label ``(4231)" in table \ref{table:type8convergence}.
-We see from table \ref{table:type8convergence} that there is no convergent OPE channel for this causal ordering.
+This causal ordering belongs to causal type 8 in table \ref{table:causalclassification}.
+By comparing it with the template causal ordering (\ref{template:type8}), we see that it corresponds to the sequence ``(1324)" in table \ref{table:type8convergence}.
+Then by looking up table \ref{table:type8convergence}, we conclude that there is no convergent OPE channel for this causal ordering.
+As a consistency check, one can also pick a representative configuration of this causal ordering: